csatib101/Public_Projects/README.md

 Description: Set up & implement cost controlling for Repair and Maintenance (RM) activities of a Manufacturing company, by using only Dynamic Array Functions of Excel.
 Processed over 3,000 line items from GL and maintenance records of 3 consecutive, years, coming from 30 cost centers combined in 4 Units.
 Purchase Requests (PR) initiated by 6 different responsible persons, issued to 20 Suppliers, records booked on 7 different GL Accounts over the years.
 Data & real names changed for data protection and privacy reasons but structure and business case is coming from real life.

-Tools Used: Excel, Dynamic Array Functions
+Tools Used: Excel,
+Dynamic Dashboard built on some basic Pivot tables, Dynamic Array Functions to showcase that there is life beyound PIVOT (similar functionality but much more elegant)

 Results: Full transparency of RM costs and its drivers for enhanced monitoring and decision making.
 In depth understanding of costs drivers leads to enhanced cost control and business results.